element-plus/element-plus/docs/en-US/guide/quickstart.md

 ## Let's Get Started

-You can bootstrap your project from now on, for each components usage, please refer to individual component documentation.
+You can bootstrap your project from now on.
+For each components usage, please refer to the individual component documentation.